-Meet the Palliative Care Team
+Meet the Palliative Care Clinic Team

 Dr. Harrington is the Medical Director of the UAMS Palliative Care Program and practices at UAMS, Winthrop P. Rockefeller Cancer Institute and Central Arkansas Veterans Healthcare System.
 She received her M.D. at UAMS and completed her residency and fellowship at Virginia Commonwealth University Medical Center.
 She is board certified by the American Board of Internal Medicine and the American Board of Hospice and Palliative Medicine.
 She is Program Director of the UAMS Palliative Medicine fellowship program.
 Her special interests include cancer pain management, end-of-life care, and medical ethics.
 Read more.